-The School is home to eleven separate disciplines, Sustained Studies programmes in Languages and the university's Language Centre, offering an extensive range of courses and a thriving research community.
+The School is home to ten separate disciplines, as well as Sustained Studies programmes in Languages, offering an extensive range of courses and a thriving research community.

 - Celtic & Anglo-Saxon Studies